cjdbarlow/Part-One/organophosphate_poisoning.md

 # Organophosphate Poisoning

-Organophosphates are substances bind **irreversibly** to **acetylcholinestersase**, causing cholinergic excess.
+Organophosphates are substances bind **irreversibly** to **acetylcholinesterase**, causing cholinergic excess.
 Examples include fertilisers and sarin gas.

 ##Toxicity
-Effects (as expected) are signs of muscarininc and nicotinic overactivation.
+Effects (as expected) are signs of muscarinic and nicotinic over-activation.
 This can be remembered by 'BLUDGES' for the muscarinic effects:
 * **B**radycardia (and subsequent hypotension)
 * **L**acrimation
 * **U**rination